slarmoo/.github/profile/webServices/webSocket/chat.md

 }
 ```

 The `message.jsx` component provides an input element for chat text as well as a button for sending the message.
-Notice that if the disabled prop is true, the chat box and button are disabled.
+Notice that if the `disabled prop` is true, the chat box and button are disabled.
 The `doneMessage` function provides alternative message sending capability when the `return` key is pressed.
-Notice that the `sendMsg` function calls the `sendMessage` method on the 'client' object received as one of the props (we'll see how that works in a minute), passing it both the prop name and the text contained in the message input box.
+Notice that the `sendMsg` function calls the `sendMessage` method on the 'client' object which is received as one of the props (we'll see how that works in a minute), passing it both the prop `name` and the text contained in the message input box.

 ```jsx
 export function Message({disabled,name,client}) {